xwp/engineering-best-practices/_includes/markdown/Tools.md

 <h3 id="local-development">Local Development Environments</h3>

+When starting out, many developers edit PHP files on their local machine and then upload the changes via FTP to their production site to test.
+This is bad.
+A slightly better workflow is to have a separate staging server to upload changes to and test there.
+This is less bad, but still not good.
+Both of these are examples of cowboy coding.

+Proper development workflow is always centered around version control.
+Code being deployed to a shared environment must always be first committed to version control or else risk being lost or overwritten.
+In order to test code without first having to commit it, it is essential for all developers to have a local development environment: a web server and database running locally.

-We use [Vagrant](https://www.vagrantup.com/) to build and interact with virtual environments that match production as closely as possible.
-There are many different Vagrant setups and configurations available.
-The following setups are the only ones we support internally.
+There are a variety of solutions out there to get a local development environment up and running (e.g. MAMP and XAMPP), but we've found that [Vagrant](https://www.vagrantup.com/) is a far superior solution.
+We use Vagrant to build and interact with virtual environments that match production as closely as possible: it allows you to run a Linux server on your Windows or Mac, along with Nginx/Apache, PHP, MySQL, Memcached, etc. There are many different Vagrant setups and configurations available.
+The following setups are the only ones we support internally:

-[Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) - Our standard Vagrant setup for client sites and local development.
+* [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) - Our standard Vagrant setup for client sites and local development.

-[VIP Quickstart](https://github.com/Automattic/vip-quickstart) - A Vagrant setup meant to closely match the WordPress.com VIP environment.
+* [VIP Quickstart](https://github.com/Automattic/vip-quickstart) - A Vagrant setup meant to closely match the WordPress.com VIP environment.
 If you are working on a VIP project, it is good to have this installed to effectively test your website locally.
 We only recommend this Vagrant setup for VIP projects.

 <h3 id="task-runners">Task Runners {% include Util/top %}</h3>